United Kingdom in the Eurovision Song Contest 1970: At Eurovision

 At the Eurovision final, BBC 1 broadcast the Contest with David Gell providing the television commentary, Tony Brandon provided the radio commentary on BBC Radio 1.
 The contest was also broadcast on British Forces Radio with commentary provided by John Russell.

 Voting

-Every country had a jury of ten people.
+Every participating broadcaster assembled a jury of ten people.
 Every jury member could give one point to his or her favourite song.